outsinre/outsinre.github.com/_posts/2015-08-29-texlive-gentoo.md

    1. *xetex* makes use of system Fontconfig fonts directly besides those shipped with TeXLive.

       By default, XeTeX pulls xeCJK macro package.
-   2. *cjk* draws in CJK which supports Chinese TeX documents though need extra efforts.
+   2. *cjk* draws in CJK which supports Chinese TeX documents though it requires extra efforts.
    3. *l10n_zh* draws in CTeX macro package which is based on CJK/xeCJK, thus compiling Chinese docs easier.
+   4. xeCJK extends CJK for XeTeX.

 2. USE flags like *extra* and *science* draws in a bundle of packages many of which are not necessary.

+   - Even disable *extra* USE, *dev-texlive/texlive-latexextra* is installed as dependency.

    - (obsolete) Package *dev-tex/texmfind* returns what *portage package* you need for specific *TeXLive package*.